Ar545/ece4750-sec12-net/docs/index.md

     );

 The switch unit has three input stream interfaces and one output stream interface.
+Again, notice the `[3]` at the end of the input stream ports which is used for modeling an _array_ of ports.
 The switch unit we will implement in the discussion section will simply use a fixed priority.
-If multiple input ports want to use a given output port, we give highest priority to the input port with the lowest index (i.e., input port 0 has the highest priority).
-Technically this will probably work in the ring network, but it could perform poorly since it does not attempt to provide any kind of fair arbitration across the input ports.
-Students may want to experiment with more sophisticated arbitration schemes such as round-robin arbitration.
+If multiple input ports want to use a given output port, we give highest priority to the input stream 1 and the lowest priority to input stream 0.
+We choose this priority, because when we use this switch unit in the router we ideally want to give higher priority to messages already in the network (i.e., input streams 1 and 2) over messages that are waiting at the input terminal (i.e., input stream 0).
+This simple switch unit will actually work in the ring network, but it could perform poorly since it does not attempt to provide any kind of fair arbitration across the input ports.

 Go ahead and complete the implementation of the switch unit.
 You want to check each of the input stream valid signals in priority order and as soon as you find a valid input stream set the output stream valid bit, output stream message, and input stream ready signal appropriately.
+Here is a sketch of the logic you will need.

+    if ( istream_val[1] ) begin
+      selected_input = 1;
+      istream_rdy[1] = ostream_rdy;
+      ostream_val    = 1;
+      ostream_msg    = istream_msg[1];
+    end
+    else if ( istream_val[2] ) begin
+      selected_input = 2;
+      istream_rdy[2] = ostream_rdy;
+      ostream_val    = 1;
+      ostream_msg    = istream_msg[2];
+    end
+    else if ( istream_val[0] ) begin
+      selected_input = 0;
+      istream_rdy[0] = ostream_rdy;
+      ostream_val    = 1;
+      ostream_msg    = istream_msg[0];
+    end

+You can also make this logic more succinct by first determining the selected input based on the fixed priority and then using the selected input signal to directly index into the input stream val/rdy port arrays.

 Once you have finished you can test your route unit like this:

     % cd $TOPDIR/build
     % pytest ../lab4_sys/test/NetRouterSwitchUnit_test.py